 Humidity & Temperature Control

-A HVAC system that’s equipped with a configurable thermostat can help in making your employees feel happier and more comfortable in the office.
-Having controllable temperature and thermostat can not only boost workplace productivity, but it can also improve employee morale.
+An HVAC system that’s equipped with a configurable thermostat can help in making your employees feel happier and more comfortable in the office.
+Having a controllable temperature and thermostat can not only boost workplace productivity, but it can also improve employee morale.

 When it comes to humidity, a level of around 40% is optimal for workplace performance and productivity.
 With that being said, setting the temperature between 80 to 84 degrees on low humidity can create quite a comfortable environment.
 You can have a humidifier incorporated into the HVAC to provide relief when humidity is high.